 Being required to do a CE exam isn’t necessarily a good or bad sign.
 As mentioned above, there are many different reasons why you’d be required to.
 It can be because the SSA doubts your claim.
 It can also be because they’re planning to release your SSDI benefits.
 Or maybe they just want to assess your condition.

-Whatever the case may be, convincing the disability doctor will take you a step closer to your SSI or SSDI benefits.
+Whatever the case, convincing the disability doctor will take you a step closer to your SSI or SSDI benefits.
 And that’s a good sign.

-There are no actual statistics of how many claims get approved or denied following a CE exam.
-But it’s a well-known fact that more than half of all initial disability applications get denied.
-So if you get scheduled for a consultative examination, it means the SSA is still working on your claim and it’s not yet denied.
+No statistics show how many claims get approved or denied following a CE exam.
+But it’s well-known that more than half of all initial disability applications get rejected.
+So, if you get scheduled for a consultative examination, the SSA is still working on your claim, and it’s not yet denied.

 Contrary to popular belief, a CE exam is not necessarily bad for your disability case.
 On the contrary, it might even help speed up your claim.

 For one, it’s a good source of medical proof.
 As you know, getting medical treatment is expensive, especially if you can’t work because of your disability.
-Without it, it’s difficult to acquire proof of your medical condition or even a record of your medical history.
-If you attend a CE exam, you can get that medical evidence for free.
-Plus, the doctor is accredited by the SSA so their opinion most likely has greater weight than other doctors.
+Without it, it’s challenging to acquire proof of your medical condition or even a record of your medical history.
+You can get that medical evidence for free if you attend a CE exam.
+Plus, the SSA accredits the doctor, so their opinion most likely has greater weight than that of other doctors.

-Getting approved for a social security disability benefit is not a walk in the park.
-Having scant medical evidence will only make it a lot more difficult.
-But with an experienced disability attorney like Victor Malca by your side, you’ll have a higher chance of getting your claim approved.
+Getting approved for a Social Security disability benefit is not a walk in the park.
+Having scant medical evidence will only make it a lot more complicated.
+But with an experienced disability attorney like Victor Malca, you’ll have a higher chance of getting your claim approved.
 Attorney Malca has already helped thousands of injured workers in Florida get the benefits they deserve.
-He can help you get yours too.
+He can help you get yours, too.
 Call us now for a free consultation.

 VICTOR MALCA – Florida Workers Compensation & Social Security Disability Attorney